 COVID has shown us that lack of access to high speed internet is a matter of getting access to a doctor or vaccine, and thus, life or death; it’s a matter of learning or falling behind, of getting a job or missing a paycheck.
 Without high speed internet in our homes, we cannot do any of this.
 This pandemic has exposed how urgent it is to build our digital infrastructure in an equitable way.
 Building highspeed municipal broadband as an option for all Seattleites has never been so urgent.
 For every child that grows up without the internet at home, we lose a potential innovator that could lead the fight against climate change, or revolutionize the way we share ideas.

-- Support Seattle’s Digital Equity Initiative, a series of policy recommendation developed in partnership with over 100 community leaders, stakeholders, and companies:
+- Support Seattle’s Digital Equity Initiative, a series of policy recommendations developed in partnership with over 100 community leaders, stakeholders, and companies:

 - Streamline the permitting process, amend restrictively rules that inhibit fiber cabinet build-out, and incentivize comprehensive broadband coverage with a pole attachment subsidy.

-- Supporting tech sector growth through mixed income housing developments near transit hubs, with market-rate/luxury apartments buoying costs of affordable housing units.
+- Support tech sector growth through mixed income housing developments near transit hubs with market-rate/luxury apartments buoying costs of affordable housing units.